outdoor

 Even though Hot (Sweaty) Mamas

-is a practical guide for women who wish to adopt a healthier life
+is a practical guide for women who wish to adopt a healthier lifestyle

-style during every stage of motherhood, there is fitness advise
+during every stage of motherhood.
+It contains sound fitness guidance

 in each chapter that will work for all members of the family.
 For

-more tips, advise and laughs from Kara Thom and Laurie Kocanda check
+more tips, advice and laughs from Kara Thom and Laurie Kocanda check

 out their website Hot